zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - Fixed the issue that prevented Zowe Explorer from storing empty values for optional profile fields, such as `user`, `password`, `timeout`, and `encoding`.
 This is done to be consistent with the way Zowe CLI stores profile information when creating and editing profiles.
 - Fixed the issue that caused repeated credential prompting if a user refused to authenticate.
 - Fixed the issue that caused removed favorite profiles to persist between IDE sessions.
-- Fixed the issue that prevented the editing of data set attributes on allocation functionality from being enabled.
 - Fixed the issue that prevented updated credential prompting from occurring when a profile was marked “invalid”.

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).